pelias/geocodejson-spec/draft/README.md

     // REQUIRED.
 Namespace.
     "geocoding": {
+      // REQUIRE.
+Must be unique within the indexed dataset.
+Must be able to use it to
+      // lookup place details using /place endpoint.
+      "id": "abc1234",

       // REQUIRED.
 One of "house", "street", "locality", "city", "region", "country".
       // TODO: make a clean list of common cases, plus make clear that the list